Part of the Fractional Leadership series

 What you leave with: 3 growth constraints identified, one KPI to own next, and a 90-day plan outline.

-When is a consultant the right choice over a fractional CPO?
+When is a product consultant the better buy?

 Related